sanjogpandasp/Android-Security-Reference/api/fingerprint.md

     - Crypto keys should be valid during lifecycle of succesful callback
 - `USER_FINGERPRINT` permission needed
 	- [`normal`](http://developer.android.com/reference/android/Manifest.permission.html#USE_FINGERPRINT) level permission, therefore no need to request at runtime

+##`KeyStore` keys requiring auth

+> User authentication authorizes a specific cryptographic operation associated with one key.
+In this mode, each operation involving such a key must be individually authorized by the user.
+Currently, the only means of such authorization is fingerprint authentication: FingerprintManager.authenticate.
+Such keys can only be generated or imported if at least one fingerprint is enrolled (see FingerprintManager.hasEnrolledFingerprints). **These keys become permanently invalidated once a new fingerprint is enrolled or all fingerprints are unenrolled**.

+Losing Keys after new finger enrollment

+>The key will become irreversibly invalidated once the secure lock screen is disabled (reconfigured to None, Swipe or other mode which does not authenticate the user) or when the secure lock screen is forcibly reset (e.g., by a Device Administrator).
+Additionally, if the key requires that user authentication takes place for every use of the key, it is also irreversibly invalidated once a new fingerprint is enrolled or once\ no more fingerprints are enrolled.
+Attempts to initialize cryptographic operations using such keys will throw `KeyPermanentlyInvalidatedException`.

+Taken from [`setUserAuthenticationRequired()`](http://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setUserAuthenticationRequired(boolean)).
+More info about Key creation can be found in [keystore.md](/api/keystore.md).

 ##AOSP CTS Requirements